What is protective DNS (PDNS) and why is PDNS important?

 Common DNS-based attack vectors

-Modern threat actors leverage DNS vulnerabilities through multiple attack methods:
+Modern threat actors leverage DNS vulnerabilities through multiple attack methods.
+These include:

 • DNS tunneling: Smuggling malicious payloads and sensitive data through legitimate DNS traffic